MDO-Standards/Philote.jl/README.md

 - Verify the Julia type name matches exactly (case-sensitive)
 - Check that your Julia file is syntactically correct
-- Ensure the Julia type extends `AbstractDiscipline` or `ExplicitDiscipline`
+- Ensure the Julia type extends `ExplicitDiscipline` or `ImplicitDiscipline`

 ### Server Won't Start